zenml-io/blog.zenml.io/_posts/2022-11-22-zero-twenty-two-release.md

 ![Release 0.22.0](../assets/posts/release_0_22_0/Release_0.22.0.jpg)

+It's been a while since we last release a new feature.
+We've been busy in the past month on the [Month of MLOps competition](./2022-09-26-mlops-competition.md) and fixing various bugs after our [major 0.20.0 release](./2022-10-05-zenml-revamped.md).

+This time around, we are back to shipping new features to you!

-[ZenML 0.22.0](https://github.com/zenml-io/zenml/releases/tag/0.22.0) is out and brings a new [BentoML](https://www.bentoml.com/) integration and a revamped Airflow Orchestrator.
+In [ZenML 0.22.0](https://github.com/zenml-io/zenml/releases/tag/0.22.0) we present to you a brand new [BentoML](https://www.bentoml.com/) integration and a revamped Airflow Orchestrator!

-For now, let's dive right into the changes.
+Let's dive right into the changes.

 ## 🤖 BentoML Integration